WebAssembly/content-security-policy/proposals/CSP.md

 incorrect information.
 Fetching resources leaks information about the user to untrusted third parties.

-Viewed in terms of _trust_ modeling, the CSP allows the content publisher to establish a trust contract with the browser -- and therefore be willing to let the browser execute the publisher's code.
+Viewed in terms of _trust_ modeling, CSP allows the content publisher to establish a trust contract with the browser -- and therefore be willing to let the browser execute the publisher's code.
 It does not, however, address the trust that a user must express when accessing functionality from a WebAssembly module.
 This is crucially important; however, it is also beyond the scope of this note.

 ### WebAssembly Execution API